stephenkilpatrick/cardnspeak/README.md

 Next, get git and download the scripts that will do the bulk of the work setting up the Raspberry Pi:

-> sudo apt-get install git
+> sudo apt-get -y install git
 > git clone https://github.com/stephenkilpatrick/cardnspeak.git
 > cd cardnspeak
 > bash configure.sh